legumeinfo/datastore-specifications/PROTOCOLS/README.md

 #### Name the directories and files
 Apply directory names, following the patterns described in specifications in this repository.

+<u>Note: For genomes and annotation, please see [Automating the process for genome and annotation collections with ds_souschef](#using-souschef)
+below, as that tool helps to automate and regularize the process.</u>

 Each data "collection," consisting of one or more related data files of a particular type (genome assembly, annotation, marker set, etc.) has a name consisting of three dot-separated parts or fields (four fields for annotation collections):